flybaseio/flybaseio.github.io/_posts/2016-05-25-balance-driven-development.md

 >
 > These are fundamentally different mindsets.

-Jon makes some great points about TDD and how it helps build a balance.
+Jon makes some great points about test driven development and how it helps you find a mindset to build a balance.
 We follow a balanced routine for all our development here at Flybase so that we are never in a `¯\_(ツ)_/¯` state as Jon puts it.